 - Accessories can add up quick

-This is a great outdoor electric wheelchair.
+This Golden Compass Sport Power Chair makes our list as one of the best electric wheelchairs.
 It can travel over 11 miles from one full charge and is considered to be a very efficient and reliable power chair that people love.

 It is also equipped with a captain-style chair that is extremely comfortable.
 This power wheelchair is also easy to transfer in because of the flip-up armrests.
 Footrests are also adjustable from 3″ – 7″ off the ground.